 Get in quick as this will be the place stay – or get married.

-Perfect for: A great island getaway for romantics, couples and those that want to combine the two and tie the knot.
+Perfect for: A great island getaway for romantics, couples and those who want to combine the two and tie the knot.
 Their Pebble Point accommodation has its own pool on the deck.

 Lady Musgrave Island

-Lady Musgrave is off the coast from Queensland’s birth town, the Town of 1770.
-This protected pocket of water is like swimming in an ocean aquarium, and its calm waters are perfect for families and swimmers of all abilities to snorkel and explore the colourful reef.
+This protected pocket of water is like swimming in an ocean aquarium.
+Its calm waters are perfect for families and swimmers of all abilities to snorkel and explore the colourful reef.

-Why it’s awesome: Where else in the world can you camp on a coral cay?!
-Need more convincing?
+Why it’s incredible: Where else in the world can you camp on a coral cay?

 North West Island

-Unlike Kim Kardashian’s child, North West, this remote coral cay 75 kilometres off the coast of Gladstone has no crowds or paparazzi to spoil your stay.
-This is the stuff of dreams for adventurous campers wanting to pitch a tent and surround themselves with nothing but nature.
+This remote coral cay 75 kilometres off the coast of Gladstone is the stuff of dreams for adventurous campers wanting to pitch a tent and surround themselves with nothing but nature.

 Forget your thousand-thread-count sheets and day spas, North West Island is all about snorkelling and enjoying the simpler things in life.
-Between spotting turtles and watching the birdlife (did we mention 70% of the total breeding population of wedge-tailed shearwaters on the east coast of Australia nest on North West Island?), you can also catch your dinner straight from the ocean.
+Between spotting turtles and watching the bird life, you can also catch your dinner straight from the ocean.

-Be sure to check out the Marine Park zoning regulations: Great Barrier Reef Marine Park Authority and the Queensland Government Department of National Parks, Sport and Racing before you leave home.
+Be sure to check out the zoning regulations: Great Barrier Reef Marine Park Authority and the Queensland Government Department of National Parks, Sport and Racing before you leave home.

-Why it’s awesome: There are not many day trippers, the fishing’s great and campers generally have the island to themselves.
+Why it’s incredible: There are not many day-trippers, meaning campers generally have the island to themselves.
+Oh, and the fishing.